Syncinus/ReactionCats/Reaction Cats Beta 3/Cat Stuff/Evolution Cat Profiles/Extreme/Hypernip Moe.md

 Defence=1300

-Ability=Hypernip
+Ability=Hypernip:

 Moe May Use Catnip

-Only Once Every 3 Turns
+Only Once Every 4 Turns

 And It Lasts 1 Turn